Welcome, teachers, librarians and education professionals!

 These are just a few reasons to celebrate #WorldKidLitMonth in your school and to use the month as the time to research and set off on a reading adventure with your students!

 We’ll soon be adding reading lists for Asia, Africa and the Middle East, as well as language-specific bilingual reading lists for various languages.
-Please check back here in June 2021!
+Please check back here in the run-up to September!

 - Junior Fiction in Translation | 20th Century Classics

 - Junior Fiction in Translation | 21st Century Favourites

 - Africa | Picture books and junior fiction